Update: Now with 100% more Nintendo Switch OLED Model and a new poll at the end. Enjoy!

 Mid-cycle hardware refreshes may sometimes feel like a relatively recent development, but console manufacturers have been releasing revised versions of their consoles since video gaming first entered the home.
 You might associate Nintendo hardware refreshes mostly with handheld consoles thanks to the umpteen variants that have crowded shelves over the past decade or so, but many of its home consoles have also received a facelift.

 It’s not always the case that these refreshes are ‘upgrades’, either, with marquee features sometimes removed entirely in a new SKU.
-With Switch Lite arriving at a cheaper price point than the standard model, but removed the namesake feature of the original console.
+Switch Lite arrived at a cheaper price point than the standard model, but removed the namesake feature of the original console.
 In this article, we'll take a look back at the company’s history of hardware refreshes to see what changed and what stayed the same; which ones got better or 'worse'.

 For the purposes of this feature, we’re not going to deep dive into the ‘silent’ hardware revisions that manufacturers routinely put out to address flaws or take advantage of cheaper or more efficient components and the like.
 Here we’re concentrating on refreshes that introduced (or removed) significant features with cosmetic differences, too.
 And no, the Classic Mini consoles don’t count!